miurahr/py7zr/docs/archive_format.rst

 Substreams Information
 ----------------------

+Substream Information is an optional field that indicate substreams from each folder produces.

+When the archive is not solid, there SHALL NOT be SubStreams information.
+When SubStreams Information is omitted, extractor still know a unpack size information as folder information.

 Substreams Information hold an information about archived data blocks as in extracted form.
 It SHALL exist that number of unpack streams, size of each unpack streams, and CRC of each streams

 .. railroad-diagram::